 Just as homeschooling parents take on the effort and responsibility of choosing their own curriculum and educational materials, they also go to great effort to choose the social environments in which they engage.

 At the dawn of the homeschooling movement, connecting with other homeschoolers and feeling the liberty to be out and about during daytime hours was a much greater challenge.
-The internet and the explosion of homeschool in recent decades have changed the social landscape for modern, home-based education.
+I think the internet and the explosion of homeschool in recent decades have changed the social landscape for modern, home-based education for the better.

 We know that relationship and community are important to human development and sadly, there are heart-breaking stories where homeschooling has been abused.
 Unhealthy parents have taken advantage of homeschooling laws to remove opportunities for their children to have access to friends and caring adults.
 Or worse, to cover up abuse.